charlesvardeman/dotfiles-pre25/README.md

 ### Fork the Dotfiles repository and clone the repository

 It is **highly** recommended that you create your own copy of these dotfiles by [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository.
 This will allow you to create your own aliases and customize the dotfiles for different environments.
-After you have a
+After you have a fork of the repository, you can

 ### Setup Homebrew